mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/paid-time-off/README.md

 Family and Friends days are automatically added to BambooHR and you don't need to book that time off.

-### Typical Public Holidays in Canada, Germany, UK, US
+### Typical Public Holidays in Canada, Germany, Australia, UK,and US

 We have entities in Germany, UK, US, and Australia, and we have a large Canadian contingent, so below are holidays we’re expecting people from those countries to take off.
 These are not mandatory company holidays, just guidelines for people in specific [country/regions](../../../../../company/about-mattermost/list-of-terms.md#country-region).